BroadcomSaaSOps/VSCL/README.md

 # McAfee VirusScan Command Line scripts for deployment from McAfee EPO to support the command-line scanner functionality of PPM

 ## Purpose
 The McAfee VirusScan Command Line (VSCL) tool is not natively supported as an ePolicy Orchestrator (EPO) managed software package.
-This set of scripts is used in combination with the free community EPO Enterprise Deployment Kit (EEDK) tool to create EPO-compatible packages that can be deployed manually to mimic the function of supported EPO packages.
+This set of scripts is used in combination with the free community EPO Enterprise Deployment Kit (EEDK) tool to create EPO-compatible packages.
+These packages can be deployed manually to mimic the remote installation and management functionality of fully-supported EPO packages.

 EPO is deployed in several datacenters globally which are managed by Broadcom SaaS Ops:
 - AU1  (Sydney, Australia)